 And it may seem silly, but I have met people at intercambios with whom I really connect and we have become friends.
 Sometimes these people are just passing through, so it doesn’t amount to much, but sometimes you get lucky and you meet someone to hang-out with long term.
 One of my oldest friends in Granada is a guy I met through my first Couchsurfing intercambio, and I cannot imagine my time here without him (and I can almost imagine he feels the same way, but he has a sense of humor that sometimes has me questioning if we are even friends ;) ).

 On that note, I think it is really important to say that I am...not the most socially outgoing person ever (although Dani, who I also met through an intercambio, probably wouldn’t agree).
 My first time going to a meeting, I went alone because I didn’t really know anyone else, and let me tell you, it was really hard for me just to find the nerve to go.
 But I was pleasantly surprised and people were really friendly.
 In fact, I might even recommend going alone because it forces you to talk to other people and to leave ‘your bubble’**.

 *In my experience, intercambios tend to be casual meet-ups.
-However, it is also possible to find very organized ones where they will ask you to "sign up" with the languages you speak and then sit you at tables according or where the event is run in a speed-dating style so you have a limited time to speak with each person.
+However, it is also possible to find very organized ones where they will ask you to "sign up" with the languages you speak and then sit you at tables accordingly or where the event is run in a speed-dating style so you have a limited time to speak with each person.
 If you're turned-off by your experience at an intercambio of one style, give it another chance and seek out one that is more or less organized.

 **I say that I live in a bubble because there is so much that I still don’t know about the world and 'my bubble' is what I know, my experiences, and how I find happiness (without worrying about knowing everything, all the time).
 At the same time, I am happy that way, although I am willing to hear about other people’s experiences and adventures too.